Disclosure Games with Large Evidence Spaces: Disclosure of Trading Record

 is a constant determined solely by the model parameters \(p\) and \(q\).
-Hence, in any equilibrium, an evidence endowment \(e\) is disclosed without omission so long as \(D(e)\geq N(e)-n^\star\).
+Hence, in any equilibrium, evidence \(e\) is disclosed truthfully so long as \(D(e)\geq M(e)-n^\star\).
 This demonstrates our first point.
 That is, seemingly unfavorable information may be reported on-path.
 Specifically, if

 then \(n^\star\geq1\), and in any equilibrium, some seemingly unfavorable information is disclosed.
-For instance, evidence \(e=(b)\) is disclosed without omission in any equilibrium under the parametric assumption (\ref{eq2.11}), even though reporting the null evidence is feasible and seemingly better in that \(\nu(\emptyset)>\nu((b))\).
+For instance, consider evidence \(e=(b)\) and observe that \(D((b))=-1\) and \(M((b))=0\).
+Therefore, if the parametric assumption (\ref{eq2.11}) is satisfied, evidence \((b)\) is disclosed truthfully in any equilibrium of the game, even though reporting the null evidence is feasible and seemingly better, as in terms of face value, \(\xi(\emptyset)>\xi((b))\).
+Similarly, for all evidence \(e\) such that \(e=(b,e')\), where \(e'\) is a maximal difference truncation of \(e\), the sender truthfully discloses \(e\) in equilibrium if (\ref{eq2.11}) is satisfied, even though \(e\) contains an initial bad signal.
 This result may appear similar to the result in \citet{dziuda_2011}, but the strategic reasoning underlying these results are different.
 In \citet{dziuda_2011}, the sender discloses unfavorable signals in order to be perceived as being honest.
-In the current paper, if all senders whose evidence endowment has a same optimal truncation pool on reporting the same message, the persuasiveness of the message is so undermined that some senders will find it profitable to disclose truthfully, since the receiver does not discount off-path messages.
-Thus instead, senders pool on several messages, including those seemingly sub-optimal ones, such that all of them have the same persuasiveness and yield a strictly higher payoff than deviating to other feasible messages.
+In the current paper, if all sender types whose evidence endowment has a same maximal difference truncation pool on disclosing that maximal difference truncation, the persuasiveness of that truncation is so undermined that some sender types will find it profitable to disclose truthfully.
+Thus instead, the sender utilizes several messages in equilibrium, including those seemingly sub-optimal ones, such that all on-path messages have the same persuasiveness and yield a strictly higher payoff than deviating to other feasible messages.